Selling Your Dubai Property: Agent Guide for the 2025 Market

 - Do you have experience selling properties in my specific community or building?

-- Can you provide a comparative market analysis (CMA) for my property and explain how you arrived at the suggested listing price?
+- Can you provide a comparative market analysis (CMA) for my property, including details like average price per sqft, and explain how you arrived at the suggested listing price?

-- What are the current market trends in this area that could impact my sale?
+- What are the current market trends in this area that could impact my sale in 2025?

 Understanding Their Marketing and Sales Strategy

 A proactive marketing plan is crucial to attract qualified buyers.
-Dig into the specifics of how they intend to showcase your property.
+Dig into the specifics of how they intend to showcase your property effectively within the competitive Dubai property market.

 - What is your detailed marketing plan for my property?